This stream analyzes how society and law shape each other, using lenses from historical, literary, political, and anthropological research.

 POLI_V 101-099 (TTh 9:30-11) - Instructor: Dr. Kenny Ie

-The course examines the basic ideas on which the Canadian political system is founded, the institutions that structure politics, and the actors who work within these institutions.
-We will emphasize the constitutional framework of the Canadian government and the role of the judiciary and the Charter of Rights in shaping the country.
-We will also engage issues at the forefront of politics in Canada, such as Indigenous rights and gender politics.
+How does government in Canada work?
+How democratic is our system?
+Are Canadians effectively represented?
+We will explore these important questions in this introduction to the Canadian political system.
+The course examines the basic ideas on which the system is founded, the institutions that structure politics, and the actors who work within these institutions.
+We will emphasize the constitutional framework of Canadian government and the role of the judiciary and the Charter of Rights in shaping the country.
+We will also engage issues at the forefront of politics in Canada, such as indigenous rights and gender politics.
 Students should be equipped to better understand the Canadian political system and engage in our democracy as active citizens and participants.

 Sample Projects